-Brothers Bruce and Eric Bromberg are veritable restaurant moguls, with 20 venues under the Blue Ribbon banner.
-Blue Ribbon has many iterations across New York City and in other cities like L.A. and Las Vegas.
+The Brothers Bromberg are veritable restaurant moguls and Blue Ribbon has many iterations across New York City and in other cities like L.A. and Las Vegas.
 The Ribbon began on the Upper West Side 3 years ago, and that restaurant’s success has led to this newest expansion.

 At once ambitious and familiar, The Ribbon menu lays bare The Brombergs’ influences, which come from across the globe and right here in the States.
-Many of the offerings have homegrown roots, with large-and-in-charge steaks, burgers, fried chicken, whiskey, and milkshakes.
-But these dishes are anything but homebound, with techniques and flavors from France, the Mediterranean, Latin America, and Jewish culture.
+Many of the offerings have homegrown roots, with large-and-in-charge steaks, burgers, fried chicken, and whiskey.
+But these dishes are anything but homebound, with techniques and flavors adapted from France, the Mediterranean, Latin America, and Jewish culture.

 Stop by Happy Hour at The Ribbon for a cocktail and some deviled eggs.